-Advantages of Starting a Business
+Advantages of Starting a Business from Scratch

 - Creative freedom.
 Compared to other business ownership avenues, launching a new start-up business will give you the most flexibility and creative freedom.
 From product and service to company culture, you’ll have the ultimate say in how you shape your company when starting a new business.

 - Flexible budget.
 Starting a business is rarely a low-budget adventure.
 However, starting a new business gives you the control to ultimately determine your budget.
 If you need to cut costs, you can make decisions such as remaining your only employee, setting up a home office, etc.

 - Flexible schedule.
 How the new business will fit into your lifestyle?
 If you need to keep working your day job, starting your own business as a side hustle may be the way to go.
 More often, buying a business will require more time and attention from the start.

 Starting a new business is one of the most exciting challenges you’ll ever pursue.
 Keep these considerations in mind:

 - A lot to learn quickly.
 If this is your first business, you’ll need to take the ‘drinking from a fire hose’ approach if you’re starting from scratch.
 There are a number of resources available for launching startups, but it takes a lot of time and energy to absorb the information you’ll need to be successful.

 - Responsibility.
 No matter which avenue you take to become a business owner, you will have a lot of new responsibilities.
 But starting a new business means making every single decision… all of which will impact the success of your company.
 Some people love this challenge, but some see it as a disadvantage of startups.